-Luckily, many of the policies being introduced to tackle climate change — such as converting to renewable energies — will also help to clean up the air.
+Luckily, many of the policies being introduced to tackle climate change, such as converting to renewable energies, will also help to clean the air.

 Meanwhile, many countries are rolling out specific air pollution policies.
-Last year the government announced that it would be raising existing taxes on diesel cars and investing £220 million in a clean air fund.
+In 2017, the Government announced that it would be raising existing taxes on diesel cars and investing £220 million in a clean air fund.
 London and Oxford are both hoping to ban polluting cars from certain areas in the next 10 years.